DevonAir: History

 DevonAir's broadcast licence went up for renewal in 1993 with two further groups bidding to take over – Gemini Radio (owned by Somerset-based Orchard Media) and Wild West Radio.
 The Radio Authority requested more time to make a decision on the licence award – Wild West Radio was ruled out of the final shortlist before on 8 October 1993, the authority announced that Gemini would takeover DevonAir's licence from 1 January 1995.
 The winning franchise had proposed to broadcast two separate services on the FM and medium wave frequencies while DevonAir proposed to continue with a sole service, claiming it had maintained a listenership of around 80,000 listeners because of simultaneous broadcasting.

 The station ended broadcasting at 1pm on 31 December 1994 following an hour-long retrospective programme presented by Paul Saunders.
 The last song played on DevonAir was The Sun Ain't Going to Shine Anymore by The Walker Brothers.
 Up until midnight on 1 January 1995, the station aired pre-recorded music leading up to the handover of Gemini FM.

 DevonAir's successor Gemini FM (later rebranded as Heart Exeter and Heart Torbay) continued to broadcast until 27 August 2010, when it was merged with four Heart Network stations in north & south Devon and the South Hams to form a single county-wide Heart station, broadcasting from Exeter and London.

+On 1 March 2024 East Devon Radio changed its name to DevonAir Radio and the heritage name returned to the airwaves after co-founder and station manager, Andy Green secured the “DevonAir Radio” brand.